indexdata/localindices/doc/mike-notes.md

 (But of course the database will be empty initially, so all the queries will return no hits.)

+Note to self: sometimes something else, such as Squid, is running on the woefully oversubscribed port 8080, and so Tomcat can't start and these URLs won't work.
+To discover what has the port, use `lsof -i :8080`.

 The `localindices` module
 -------------------------